lit-lucy/book_search/README.md

 * Review Submission (onn the book page) consist of a rating on a scale of 1 to 5, and text component.
 Users are not able to submit multiple reviews for the same book.
 * API Access on a GET request to .../api/<isbn> route, where <isbn> is an ISBN number of a book.

-# SELECT AVG (for jsonify)
-not fetchone() but scalar() - return item convert to float()

 #THINGS TO IMPROVE
 in application.py

-for route /register and /login separate GET and POST methods;
+* for route /register and /login separate GET and POST methods;
-make one query to related tables not several to separate tables;
+* make one query to related tables not several to separate tables;
-add message that there where no matches if nothing was found with a search;
+* add message that there where no matches if nothing was found with a search;
-in search how do I arrange results so that the most matching ones are above;
+* in search how do I arrange results so that the most matching ones are above;

 in templates

-On book page, improve JS notification of review submitting so that after submitting a review for the second time, it gave error message;
+* On book page, improve JS notification of review submitting so that after submitting a review for the second time, it gave error message;
-Make yellow stars;
+* Make yellow stars;

+#SELECT AVG (for jsonify)
+not fetchone() but scalar() - return item convert to float()